 To be eligible for admission to the MS in Biology program, you must have the following:

-- Have a baccalaureate degree from an accredited college or university.
+- Baccalaureate degree from an accredited college or university

-- Present an official transcript showing at least a 2.75 cumulative grade point average for your undergraduate studies.
+- Official transcript showing at least a 2.75 cumulative grade point average for your undergraduate studies

-- In addition, it is recommended that applicants have completed math through Calculus I and two lab courses in physics.
+We strongly recommended that applicants have completed math through Calculus I and two lab courses in physics.